greeve/eportfolio/04_competency_b.md

 Some organizations are designed to create profit others for non-profit.

-Organizational settings are found in governments and public-sector organizations as well as private-sector companies.
+Organizations are found in governments and public-sector organizations as well as private-sector companies.

+The nature of the organization influences the missions, aims, and goals of the organization's members and employees.

+This also influences the type of work performed by information professionals.

 - Start with what you understand the competency to mean - define the competency.
 Be careful to thoroughly address each part of the competency.
 Explain why it is important to the profession as a whole.
 Use the rubrics -these are your guidelines to writing a successful statement of competency.
 - Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.